-- (a) Each nonresident worker shall present to the Director or his representative a sworn affidavit, on a form issued by the national government, executed by him, and such other evidence as the Director may require, which indicates: - (1) a minimum of two years' experience in the line of work for which he is being hired, - (2) marital status, and if married, the name of the spouse, number and ages of dependent children and the addresses of the spouse and dependent children, and - (3) that he has not been convicted of a felony or other crime involving moral turpitude. - (b) Nonresidents already present in the Republic may apply to the Director for a new or renewal Visa in the same manner and under the same terms and conditions as for an applicant from outside of the Republic, in accordance with this subsection.
+(a) Each nonresident worker shall present to the Director or his representative a sworn affidavit, on a form issued by the national government, executed by him, and such other evidence as the Director may require, which indicates:

+(1) a minimum of two years' experience in the line of work for which he is being hired,

+(2) marital status, and if married, the name of the spouse, number and ages of dependent children and the addresses of the spouse and dependent children, and applicant from outside of the Republic, in accordance with this subsection.
 Persons present in the Republic pursuant to a tourist, visitor, resident, spouse, dependent, government, or missionary visa, or legally in Palau without a visa, who desire to remain in the Republic for employment, may change their status to a worker visa while remaining in the Republic but only for employment at a position that requires skilled labor and such unskilled labor as defined by regulation depending on the labor needs of the Republic.
 A nonresident seeking to change status in accordance with this section will be required to pay a change of status fee, which will be set by regulation, in addition to meeting all other requirements.